Skip to content

 ) -> torch.Tensor:

-"""Evaluate the likelihood of observations given the signals and the
+Evaluates the likelihood of observations given the signals and the corresponding gaussian parameters.

 Parameters